Calendar 2025 - FB

 Opening to the public

-Entrance from Spadolini Pavilion
+Entrance from Porta a Faenza, Spadolini Pavilion

 Official public opening of the XV Florence Biennale.
 Visitors are welcome to access the exhibition spaces and begin their journey through contemporary art and international design.